Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

     <h3>Understanding the Materials</h3>
     <p>
-      Mud ovens work best when the soil has the right mix of particle sizes and binding strength.
+      Earthen ovens work best when the soil has the right mix of particle sizes and binding strength.
 The standard order from smallest to largest particles is clay, silt, sand, then rocks.
     </p>